menu

 That’s why I’ve advocated picking up next season’s Modern cards now, and not two weeks before PTQ season when the general player base is after them.

-Look, I get that it’s not sexy to pick up stuff like Avacyn, Angel of Hope and Disciple of Griselbrand right after they rotate when you can be chasing the quick double-up instead.
+Look, I get that it’s not sexy to pick up stuff like Avacyn, Angel of Hope and Griselbrand right after they rotate when you can be chasing the quick double-up instead.
 But today’s easy pick-ups that you tell yourself you have plenty of time to acquire become tomorrow’s “overnight” spike.
 Just like Splinter Twin and Spellskite and Birthing Pod and Sol Ring and Rafiq of the Many and Restoration Angel and Wurmcoil Engine.

 So what do you say we focus on staying ahead of the pack, rather than trying to catch up to it?